jwashek/jwashek.github.io.NEW/_posts/2020-12-26-slae32-assignment-3.md

 * Per the author, 8 byte egg is recommended since it can give enough uniquness that it can eaily selected without running any high risk of a collision.

-* In Linux implementation, there are two main methods: 1) SIGSEGV handler to catch invalid memory address dereferences and prevent the program from crashing; 2) Using OS' system call interface to validate process VMAs in kernel mode.
+* In Linux implementation, there are two main methods:
+    * 1) SIGSEGV handler to catch invalid memory address dereferences and prevent the program from crashing
+    * 2) Using OS' system call interface to validate process VMAs in kernel mode.

 * In Linux implementation, the SIGSEGV handler technique has a big drawback of a size issue.

-* In Linux implementation,
+* In Linux implementation, the fact that the system call will return the `EFAULT` error code when it encounters an invalid memory space is the exact type of information needed for Egghunter since it can traverse the process' VAS without crashing the program.